 Home health care and hospice services are increasingly vital components of the health care continuum.
-Because of the substantial benefits of home care and hospice, including a more comfortable environment and lower costs—more health organizations are encouraging home-based care for patients recovering from illness or living with chronic disease, as well as those facing the end of life.
-Not-for-profit and faith-based, Advocate at Home relies on charitable gifts to make sure patients receive the excellent, compassionate home health and hospice care they need and deserve, regardless of their ability to pay.
-Gifts to the identified funding opportunities will make a difference in the lives of the thousands of patients who turn to Advocate at Home for care each year.
+Because of the substantial benefits of home care and hospice, including a more comfortable environment, improved health outcomes and lower costs—more health organizations are encouraging home-based care for patients recovering from illness or living with chronic disease, as well as those facing the end of life.
+Not-for-profit and faith-based, Advocate Health at Home relies on charitable gifts to make sure patients receive the excellent, compassionate home health and hospice care they need and deserve, regardless of their ability to pay.
+Gifts to the identified funding opportunities will make a difference in the lives of the thousands of patients who turn to Advocate Health at Home for care each year.

 Advocate Home Health Services

-Greatest Need funds ensure that every patient, regardless of their ability to pay, receives expert care that allows them to remain independent and comfortable in their homes.
+The Advocate Home Health Services fund ensures that every patient, regardless of their ability to pay, receives expert care that allows them to remain independent and comfortable in their homes.
 It also helps our compassionate caregivers by providing them with the resources, technology and ongoing training they need to provide specialized care in the home.
 Gifts to these funds are used to support programs, services and equipment for in-home patient care and greatest needs.

 Home infusion services provide a range of home-based therapies, including antibiotics, hydration, chemotherapy, and enteral and parenteral nutrition, in the comfort, privacy and convenience of the patient’s home.
 Advocate Health at Home’s highly specialized neonatal/pediatric registered nurses care for young patients of all ages with a wide variety of complex needs.
 Whether caring for newborns or young adults, our professionals provide the same level of clinical support patients received in the hospital— in the comfort, convenience and safety of the home.